 A study of international trade and finance issues; multinational enterprises, international investments, currency problems, and balance of payments issues.
 Analyzes the structure and scope of world trade and international financial markets in developed and developing countries.

 Prereq: ECON-704 or ECON-202 and ECON-201 or equivalent.

 Techniques for operational business forecasting with emphasis on time-series methods.
 Topics covered include single and multi-equation regression models; trend analysis; smoothing techniques, decomposition methods; Box-Jenkins time series methods; evaluation of forecasts; and the integration of forecasting in the decision making process.

 Directed readings in current research and literature selected to apply to a contemporary economic field, problem or issue.

-Prerequisite: Graduate standing and consent of instructor.
+Prereq: Graduate standing and consent of instructor.

 Students must complete a Thesis Proposal Form in the Graduate Studies Office before registering for this course.

-Prerequisite: Graduate standing and 28 credits in undergraduate and graduate economics courses.
+Prereq: Graduate standing and 28 credits in undergraduate and graduate economics courses.
 Some of these may be taken concurrently with approval of adviser.